jollywise/jollygoodgame/buildtools/tutorials/Components.md

     // add to game scope using key
     gameKey: true,

-    // add to scene scope using key
+    // add to scene scope using key ( global plugins only )
     sceneKey: true,

-    // flag as core component
-    required : true
+    // flag as core component ( global plugins only ) required : true
   }
 }